-The secretariat is located at the Task Force for Global Health and manages the partnership’s daily operations, communications and fundraising efforts.
+The Secretariat is located at the Task Force for Global Health and manages the Partnership’s daily operations, communications, and resource mobilization efforts.